Introduction to structural causal models in science studies

 ggplot(aes(open_data, mean_reproducibility)) +

-::geom_pointinterval(aes(ymin = lower, ymax = higher), size = 6,
+ggdist::geom_pointinterval(aes(ymin = lower, ymax = higher), size = 6,

 labs(y = "Reproducibility", x = NULL) +

-coord_flip(ylim = c(1.2, 2))
+coord_cartesian(ylim = c(1.2, 2))

 The apparent negative effect is due to the fact that we conditioned on Published, by analysing only the published research.
 If we condition on a collider, we open that path; in this case we open the path Open data \(\rightarrow\) Published \(\leftarrow\) Rigour \(\rightarrow\) Reproducibility.
 How conditioning on a collider biases the estimates is difficult to foresee, especially in more complicated cases.
 In this case, however, there is a reasonably intuitive explanation.
 In our model, Published depends on both Open data and Rigour (and Novelty, but that is not relevant here): research is more likely to be published in a journal if it has Open data and if it is more rigorous.
 As a result, research that is published in a journal without Open data tends to have higher Rigour.
-If research had neither Open data nor sufficiently high Rigour, it would be less likely to be published in a journal at all6.
+If research had neither Open data nor sufficiently high Rigour, it would be less likely to be published in a journal at all3.
 Therefore, published research without Open data has higher Rigour.
 This higher Rigour in turn affects Reproducibility, leading to higher Reproducibility for published research without Open data.

 Sometimes, when determining what variables to control for, scholars are inclined to think in terms of ensuring that cases are “comparable”, or to make sure that we compare “like with like”.
 Although the intuition is understandable, its application is only limited, and at times can be misleading.
 That is, using the “like with like” intuition, we might be inclined to condition on Published, because we then compare published papers with other published papers.
 If we do so, we bias the estimation of the causal effect of Open data on Reproducibility, as explained above.
-In this case, comparing “like with like” may create problems.
+Comparing “like with like” may thus create problems.

 Identifying the causal effect